mahoney1/test/eploy-to-fabric-multi-org.md

         }
     }

-When working with the certificates it is recommended to create a temporary working directory to create the Composer connection profiles:
+Copy this base file (above) into a file  `byfn-network.json` under the new directory `/tmp/composer`.
+When working with the certificates, it is recommended to create a temporary working directory to create the Composer connection profiles.

+    mkdir -p /tnp/composer
     mkdir -p /tmp/composer/org1
     mkdir -p /tmp/composer/org2

-You need to replace all instances of the text `INSERT_ORG1_CA_CERT` with the CA certificate for the peer nodes for `Org1`:
-Use the following command to convert the pem file to something that can be embedded into the above connection profile.
+Open `byfn-network.json` and replace all instances of the text `INSERT_ORG1_CA_CERT` with the CA certificate for the peer nodes for `Org1`: - use the following command to get the certificate from the .pem file so that it can be embedded into the above connection profile.

     awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' crypto-config/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt > /tmp/composer/org1/ca-org1.txt

-copy the contents of the file `/tmp/composer/org1/ca-org1.txt` and replace the text `INSERT_ORG1_CA_CERT`.
-It should now look something like this (but be a single line in the profile file)
+Next, copy the contents of the file `/tmp/composer/org1/ca-org1.txt` and replace the text `INSERT_ORG1_CA_CERT` in the .json file.
+It should now look something like this (must be a single line in the profile file as shown)

 ```
 "pem": "-----BEGIN CERTIFICATE-----\nMIICNTCCAdygAwIBAgIRAMNvmQpnXi7uM19BLdha3MwwCgYIKoZIzj0EAwIwbDEL\nMAkGA1UEBhMCVVMxEzARBgNVBAgTCkNhbGlmb3JuaWExFjAUBgNVBAcTDVNhbiBG\ncmFuY2lzY28xFDASBgNVBAoTC2V4YW1wbGUuY29tMRowGAYDVQQDExF0bHNjYS5l\neGFtcGxlLmNvbTAeFw0xNzA2MjYxMjQ5MjZaFw0yNzA2MjQxMjQ5MjZaMGwxCzAJ\nBgNVBAYTAlVTMRMwEQYDVQQIEwpDYWxpZm9ybmlhMRYwFAYDVQQHEw1TYW4gRnJh\nbmNpc2NvMRQwEgYDVQQKEwtleGFtcGxlLmNvbTEaMBgGA1UEAxMRdGxzY2EuZXhh\nbXBsZS5jb20wWTATBgcqhkjOPQIBBggqhkjOPQMBBwNCAASJn3QUVcKCp+s6lSPE\nP5KlWmE9rEG0kpECsAfW28vZQSIg2Ez+Tp1alA9SYN/5BtL1N6lUUoVhG3lz8uvi\n8zhro18wXTAOBgNVHQ8BAf8EBAMCAaYwDwYDVR0lBAgwBgYEVR0lADAPBgNVHRMB\nAf8EBTADAQH/MCkGA1UdDgQiBCB7ULYTq3+BQqnzwae1RsnwQgJv/HQ5+je2xcDr\nka4MHTAKBggqhkjOPQQDAgNHADBEAiB2hLiS8B1g4J5Qbxu15dVWAZTAXX9xPAvm\n4l25e1oS+gIgBiU/aBwSxY0uambwMB6xtQz0ZE/D4lyTZZcW9SODlOE=\n-----END CERTIFICATE-----\n"
 ```

-You need to replace all instances of the text `INSERT_ORG2_CA_CERT` with the CA certificate for the peer nodes for `Org2`:
-Use the following command to convert the pem file to something that can be embedded into the above connection profile.
+Next, in the same .json file - you need to replace all instances of the text `INSERT_ORG2_CA_CERT` with the CA certificate for the peer nodes for `Org2`:  - use the following command to convert the .pem file to something that can be embedded into the above connection profile.

     awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' crypto-config/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt > /tmp/composer/org2/ca-org2.txt

-Copy the contents of the file `/tmp/composer/org2/ca-org2.txt` and replace the text `INSERT_ORG2_CA_CERT`.
+Copy the contents of the file `/tmp/composer/org2/ca-org2.txt` and replace the text called `INSERT_ORG2_CA_CERT`.
+Once again, all on the same line.

-You need to replace all instances of the text `INSERT_ORDERER_CA_CERT` with the CA certificate for the orderer node:
-Use the following command to convert the pem file to something that can be embedded into the above connection profile.
+Next, you need to replace all instances of the text `INSERT_ORDERER_CA_CERT` with the CA certificate for the orderer node:  use the following command to convert the .pem file to something that can be embedded into the above connection profile json file.

     awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' crypto-config/ordererOrganizations/example.com/orderers/orderer.example.com/tls/ca.crt > /tmp/composer/ca-orderer.txt

 copy the contents of the file `/tmp/composer/ca-orderer.txt` and replace the text `INSERT_ORDERER_CA_CERT`.

-Once done, save this file as `/tmp/composer/byfn-network.json`.
+Once done, save this file in your edit sessions as  `/tmp/composer/byfn-network.json`.

 This connection profile now describes the fabric network setup, all the peers, orderers and certificate authorities that are part of the network, it defines all the organizations that are participating in the network and also defines the channel's on this network. {{site.data.conrefs.composer_full}} can only interact with a single channel so only one channel should be defined.

 <h2 class='alice'>Step Three: Customizing the connection profile for Org1</h2>

-This is just a case of now specifying the organization that `alice` belongs to in a client section with optional timeouts, so add the following block into the above connection profile `/tmp/composer/byfn-network.json` after the `version` property and before the `channel` property and save it as `/tmp/composer/org1/byfn-network-org1.json`.
+This is just a case of specifying the organization that `alice` belongs to, in a `client` section with optional timeouts,  add the following block into the above connection profile `/tmp/composer/byfn-network.json` between `version` property and just before the `channel` property - once done, save it as a NEW file called  `/tmp/composer/org1/byfn-network-org1.json`.

         "client": {
             "organization": "Org1",